mpt-bootcamp/monitor/docs/LAB2.md

 > Password: Mpt@9876
 > Enabled [x]

+Click the **Update** button to save.

 ![add gmail](images/administration-media-type-gmail.png)

 2. Next, select menu *Configuration->Actions*.
 Then click "Report problem to Zabbix administrators" link.
 3. On the *Operations* tab, find *Operations* line and click the *edit* link to open the Operation detail.
 4. Then add the "OnCall" group to "Send to User groups"
+5. Last ensure the action "Report problem to Zabbix administrators" is enabled.

+Click the *Update* link then the **Update" button to save.

 ![add oncall](images/configuration_actions_user_group.png)